gautambitious/gradient-background/README.md

-# gradient-background
+# Gradient-Background
-#### This webpage creates a Linear Gradient Using the colors you choose.
+#### This webpage creates a Linear Gradient Background Using the colors you choose and gives you the CSS code you can use yourself